Murders of John and Lois McCullough: Sentencing

 Agnew told the hearing that McCullough was her parents' primary caregiver, and that both had physical and mental health issues.
 She argued that McCullough's quick admission of guilt was a move to "prevent distress to John and Lois's family".
-The hearing was also told that McCullough had been diagnosed with paranoia and autism.
+The hearing was also told that McCullough had been diagnosed with paranoia and autism, with the sentencing remarks adding that she had developed symptoms of a personality disorder at the time of the murders.
 Agnew told the court that McCullough was "not using her autism as an excuse for what she did", but that it did "in some way, explain her actions".

 Sentencing McCullough to life imprisonment, Johnson told her she had "robbed" her parents of "dignity in death.
 Your conduct amounted to a gross violation of the trust that should exist between parents and their children".
 He ordered that she must serve a minimum of 36 years in prison before being considered for parole.
 He took the decision not to impose a whole life tariff, considered as a sentence of last resort, telling McCullough, "Having regard to all the circumstances of the case, including your immediate admissions to the police and your guilty pleas when you were first arraigned, this is not one of those cases of the most exceptional seriousness where a whole life order, as a sentence of last resort, is required."

 She will become eligible to be considered for parole on 3 October 2059.
 Johnson also ruled that her mental health conditions did not "substantially" reduce her culpability and that she had committed "murders done for gain" after prolonged "economic abuse" of her parents.

 McCullough's sentence was subsequently referred to the Attorney General's Office under the Unduly Lenient Sentences scheme.
 However, in January 2025 and following a review of the sentence, the Attorney General's Office concluded it did not meet the threshold to be referred to the Court of Appeal.